Canonical graph decompositions via local separations: Links and crossing

 \cref{item:corCentre} is immediate from the assumption that $\{A_1,A_2\}$ induces $\{E_1,X,E_2\}$ and $\{C_1,C_2\}$ induces~$\{F_1,Y,F_2\}$. \end{proof}

-\begin{corlemma}[Crossing] Assume that the binary cycle space of $G$ is generated by cycles of length~$\le r$ and that $G$ is connected.
-Let $s$ and $t$ be separations of~$G$ with $r$-tomic separators.
+\begin{corlemma}[Crossing] Let $s$ and $t$ be separations of a connected graph~$G$ with $r$-tomic separators.
 The separations $s$ and $t$ cross if and only if their $r$-local counterparts $s_r$ and $t_r$ cross. \end{corlemma} \begin{proof} Let $X$ and $Y$ denote the separators of $s$ and~$t$, respectively.
 If $s$ and $t$ cross, then $X$ and $Y$ are $r$-coupled by \cref{AlternatingCycle}.
 If $s_r$ and $t_r$ cross, then $X$ and $Y$ are $r$-coupled by the definition of crossing.
 In either case, we may use \cref{corresLinks} to find that $s_r$ and~$t_r$ or $s$ and~$t$ also cross. \end{proof}